 Dart Estuary MCZ

-This beautiful site lies upstream of the historical naval town of Dartmouth, within the South Devon Area of Outstanding Natural Beauty, and includes a complex of saltmarshes, saline reedbeds and tidal mudflats.
-These habitats are important for wading birds and wildfowl, and provide excellent nursery habitat for commercially fished species such as bass.
-Both UK species of seahorse, the short-nosed and the spiny seahorse, have been recorded within the estuary as far as 3 miles upstream.
+This beautiful place lies upstream of the historical naval town of Dartmouth, within the South Devon Area of Outstanding Natural Beauty, and includes a complex of saltmarshes, saline reedbeds and tidal mudflats.
+These productive habitats house vast numbers of invertebrates which feed thousands of wading birds and wildfowl, and include the nationally scarce tentacled lagoon worm.
+The mix of habitats also provide excellent nursery habitat for commercially fished species such as bass.
+Both UK species of seahorse, the short-nosed and the spiny seahorse, have been recorded within the estuary as far as three miles upstream.

 MPA TypeMarine Conservation Zone